-As a student in the MBA for Executives program at Loyola, you will participate in a variety of courses focused on building your leadership and collaboration abilities.
+As a student in Quinlan's EMBA program, you will participate in a variety of courses focused on building your leadership and collaboration abilities.
 Projects are results-focused and will help you hone skills that you can use on the job immediately.
 Courses are structured to encourage learning from your professors as well as your classmates.

 ACCT 600 E: Financial Statement Analysis and Decision-making -- 1.5 hours